dinhanhx/simple-ci-for-java/README.md

 # Tips:

-- All Test Results files are html file, hence please use [this tool](https://htmlpreview.github.io/) to view those without cloning this repos.
+- All Test Results files (in log folder) are html files, hence please use [this tool](https://htmlpreview.github.io/) to view those without cloning this repos.